mkollaro/destroystack/TEST_PLAN.md

       still available)
     - wait until the replica count of data not lost is 3 again, check whether a user accessing the lost data gets a meaningful error message
-    - access data that did not get lost
+    - as user, access data that did not get lost

 * shutdown one data server, wait, start it again
     - force shutdown data server #1